• Skip to primary navigation

 While you’re thinking about the next interview, do you know how long your conversation is scheduled to last?
 There are no normal set of guidelines for interviews today.
 Each company has a unique approach, so it is up to you to ask questions in order to know what to expect.

-Be sure to collect these details so you’re fully prepared and perform your best during the conversation.
+Be sure to collect all the details so you’re fully prepared and perform your best during the conversation.

 4. “I grew up on a small farm, love fly fishing…”